progit/progit/it/01-introduction/01-chapter1.markdown

 The working directory is a single checkout of one version of the project.
 These files are pulled out of the compressed database in the Git directory and placed on disk for you to use or modify.

 The staging area is a simple file, generally contained in your Git directory, that stores information about what will go into your next commit.
-Itís sometimes referred to as the index, but itís becoming standard to refer to it as the staging area.
+It‚Äôs sometimes referred to as the index, but it‚Äôs becoming standard to refer to it as the staging area.

 The basic Git workflow goes something like this: